iShares US Technology ETF (NYSEARCA:IYW) Shares Acquired by Scotia Capital Inc.

-Scotia Capital Inc. lifted its holdings in shares of iShares US Technology ETF (NYSEARCA:IYW) by 8.8% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 24,917 shares of the exchange traded fund’s stock after buying an additional 2,022 shares during the quarter.
-Scotia Capital Inc.’s holdings in iShares US Technology ETF were worth $2,523,000 as of its most recent SEC filing.
+Scotia Capital Inc. lifted its holdings in shares of iShares US Technology ETF (NYSEARCA:IYW) by 8.8% during the 3rd quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 24,917 shares of the exchange traded fund’s stock after acquiring an additional 2,022 shares during the period.
+Scotia Capital Inc.’s holdings in iShares US Technology ETF were worth $2,523,000 at the end of the most recent reporting period.

-Several other hedge funds have also made changes to their positions in IYW.
-FMR LLC raised its stake in shares of iShares US Technology ETF by 4.8% during the 1st quarter.
-FMR LLC now owns 5,152 shares of the exchange traded fund’s stock worth $982,000 after buying an additional 236 shares during the period.
-Citigroup Inc. raised its stake in iShares US Technology ETF by 35.5% in the 2nd quarter.
-Citigroup Inc. now owns 24,591 shares of the exchange traded fund’s stock valued at $2,444,000 after purchasing an additional 6,447 shares during the last quarter.
-Bank of New York Mellon Corp raised its stake in iShares US Technology ETF by 2.6% in the 2nd quarter.
-Bank of New York Mellon Corp now owns 334,095 shares of the exchange traded fund’s stock valued at $33,209,000 after purchasing an additional 8,586 shares during the last quarter.
-Prospera Financial Services Inc raised its stake in iShares US Technology ETF by 4,882.2% in the 2nd quarter.
-Prospera Financial Services Inc now owns 4,830,109 shares of the exchange traded fund’s stock valued at $4,165,000 after purchasing an additional 4,733,162 shares during the last quarter.
-Finally, Blair William & Co.
-IL raised its stake in iShares US Technology ETF by 2.4% in the 2nd quarter.
-Blair William & Co.
-IL now owns 26,158 shares of the exchange traded fund’s stock valued at $2,600,000 after purchasing an additional 618 shares during the last quarter.
+Several other hedge funds and other institutional investors have also modified their holdings of the company.
+Prospera Financial Services Inc grew its stake in iShares US Technology ETF by 4,882.2% during the 2nd quarter.
+Prospera Financial Services Inc now owns 4,830,109 shares of the exchange traded fund’s stock worth $4,165,000 after buying an additional 4,733,162 shares during the last quarter.
+55I LLC grew its stake in iShares US Technology ETF by 1,590.4% during the 3rd quarter.
+55I LLC now owns 271,245 shares of the exchange traded fund’s stock worth $27,467,000 after buying an additional 255,199 shares during the last quarter.
+Advisor Group Holdings Inc. grew its stake in iShares US Technology ETF by 43.7% during the 3rd quarter.
+Advisor Group Holdings Inc. now owns 722,721 shares of the exchange traded fund’s stock worth $73,303,000 after buying an additional 219,933 shares during the last quarter.
+SPC Financial Inc. grew its stake in shares of iShares US Technology ETF by 3,631.9% in the 3rd quarter.
+SPC Financial Inc. now owns 194,916 shares of the exchange traded fund’s stock valued at $19,737,000 after purchasing an additional 189,693 shares during the last quarter.
+Finally, Private Advisor Group LLC grew its stake in shares of iShares US Technology ETF by 43.9% in the 3rd quarter.
+Private Advisor Group LLC now owns 553,982 shares of the exchange traded fund’s stock valued at $56,095,000 after purchasing an additional 168,910 shares during the last quarter.

 iShares U.S. Technology ETF, formerly iShares Dow Jones U.S. Technology Sector Index Fund (the Fund) is a non-diversified fund.
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the Dow Jones U.S. Technology Index (the Index).